komichiewa/MC_Wk2_Dropbox/README.md

 <li>Sign In <br>
  -Tapping on email/password reveals keyboard <br>
  -User sees an error alert when no email is present or no password is present<br>
- -alertController.dismissViewControllerAnimated(true, completion: nil) dismisses the alert controller loading<br> screen with no buttons
+ -alertController.dismissViewControllerAnimated(true, completion: nil) dismisses the alert controller loading<br> screen with no buttons <br>
  -User sees an error alert when entering the wrong email/password combination<br>
  -User is taken to the tutorial screens upon entering the correct email/password combination<br>
  <li>Tutorial Screens <br>